Tomato Problems: How to Identify and Treat Septoria Leaf Spot

 How do you control and treat leaf spot?

-Organic fungicides.
+• Organic fungicides.
 Treat organically with copper spray, which you can purchase online, at the hardware store, or home improvement center.
 Follow label directions.
 You can apply until the leaves are dripping, once a week and after each rain.
-Or you can treat it organically with a biofungicide like Serenade.
-Follow label instructions.
+Or you can treat it a host of different ways with natural fungicides for tomatoes.

 Other diseases (such as early blight, late blight, and gray leaf spot) can also be controlled by these biofungicides and fungicides, so application is multi-purpose.